-Are you the type of person who likes to backup your iPhone data for future usage?
+Are you the type of person who likes to back up your iPhone data for future usage?
 Well, the iCloud Backup service can help you do that.
 Some people may also wonder if iCloud takes a backup of the messages.
 The answer is "YES IT DOES".
-But it is important to note that while Apple claims that all your messages including MMS and SMS will be backed up in iCloud, many users have reported that only iMessages were restored when the backup was restored.
-This can only mean that sometimes SMS and MMS are not included in the iCloud backup.
+But it is important to note that while Apple claims that all your messages including MMS and SMS will be backed up in iCloud, many users have reported that only iMessages were back after they restored the iCloud backup.
+This means that sometimes SMS and MMS are not included in iCloud backup.

-Apple Claims that iCloud Will Backup the Following Data:
+Part 1.
+Apple Claims iCloud Will Back Up the Following Data:

-When one signs up for iCloud, 5GB of cloud storage is given to that person automatically by default.
+When one signs up for iCloud, 5GB of free cloud storage is given to the user automatically by default.
 This storage can be used to store:

 - iMessage, text (SMS), and MMS messages (requires the Sim that was in use during backup)